ahsifer/goxdp/README.md

 # GoXDP Client

-Two different approaches can be followed to interact with XDP
+Two different approaches can be followed to interact with XDP:
+1- Using GoXDP CLI client
+2- Using RestFul API

-## GoXDP Client CLI
+## GoXDP CLI Client

 The first approach introduces the GoXDP client CLI commands to perform load, unload, block, unblock, and status operations.
 The available arguments are: